mohammedaminejarjini/MBD_Automotive_Wper_System/README.md

 * 2=>LoSpd
 * 3=>HiSpd

-2-RainSnsrErr : boolean indicates if ther is a sesor error or not
+2-RainSnsrErr : boolean indicates if ther is a sensor error or not

 * 0=no error
 * 1=error